Michele WensmanOutreach Specialist and Research Technician

 - Connecting with Great Lakes Communities – the Many Faces of Science Outreach, CIGLR eNews – Fall 2017, 11/29/2017

 Michele has a dual role at CIGLR as Outreach Specialist and Research Technician.
 As Outreach Specialist, Michele holds several responsibilities including: Coordinating CIGLR’s outreach events, assisting with the media library, working with the Great Lakes Summer Fellows, and conducting lab tours.
-Michele is a member of the CIGLR Information Services team.
+Michele is a member of the CIGLR ECO Team.
 As Research Technician, Michele works at GLERL in the Preserved Biology Laboratory under Dr. Ashley Elgin and Dr. Andrea Vander Woude.
 Michele’s primary work is to process benthic invertebrate sediment samples, and to assist with the dreissenid mussel cage experiment and condition work.
 Under Dr. Vander Woude, Michele grows algal cultures for hyperspectral work for HABs in Lake Erie.